 Verve Productions is a British documentary production company set up by award winning director Liz Tucker that aims to tell innovative and compelling stories to audiences around the world.For sales, the distributor is BBC Worldwide, contact Jon Lindley, firstname.lastname@example.org

-Most recently, the film has also been shortlisted for a Golden Nymph Award at the Monte Carlo TV Festival 2016.
+The film was also shortlisted for a Golden Nymph Award at the Monte Carlo TV Festival 2016.

 Monte Carlo TV Festival